jundalisay/superb/content/en/research/dampier/voyage/chapter-07d.md

-ISLE OF OTOQUE.
+---
+title: "ISLE OF OTOQUE"
+heading: "Chapter 7d"
+weight: 28
+author: "William Dampier"
+image: "/covers/voyage.jpg"
+description: "While we lay here, Captain Davis's bark went to the Otoque island."
+icon: "/icons/dampier.png"
+---

-While we lay here Captain Davis's bark went to the island Otoque.
-This is another inhabited island in the Bay of Panama; not so big as Tabago, yet there are good plantain-walks on it, and some Negroes to look after them.
+While we lay here, Captain Davis's bark went to the Otoque island.

+This is another inhabited island in the Bay of Panama.
+It is not so big as Tabago, yet there are good plantain-walks on it, and some Negroes to look after them.
 These Negroes rear fowls and hogs for their masters, who live at Panama; as at the King's Islands.

 THE PACKET FROM LIMA TAKEN, OTHER ENGLISH AND FRENCH PRIVATEERS ARRIVE.